-- All counties in DMA2 are open for early (Sept.
-2 - Oct.
-6) and late (Jan.
-7 - March 31) antlerless-only general firearms season on private lands. - Earn a Buck is in effect for all counties within DMA2.
+- Early (Sept.
+6 Oct.
+3) and late (Jan.
+4 March 29) antlerless-only general firearms season on private lands in all counties in DMA2 except Rockingham County.
+See p.
+40 for additional details. - Earn a Buck is in effect for all counties within DMA2 except in the area of Rockingham County west of Rts.
+613 and 731.